 The views on the way are spectacular, with limestone formations and loads of chances for amazing pictures.

-If more adventure is in your blood, then you’ll be pleased to know that you can kayak through different caves, go dirt biking, rock climbing, or hot air ballooning to get a panoramic view of this stunning place.
+If more adventure is in your blood, you’ll be pleased to know that you can kayak through different caves and go dirt biking, rock climbing, or hot air ballooning to get a panoramic view of this stunning place.

-The last stop in Laos also happens to be my favourite, the stunning city of Luang Prabang.
+My favourite is the last stop in Laos, the stunning city of Luang Prabang.

-Upon arriving in this UNESCO World Heritage city, you will see some breathtaking temples tattooing this former French colony.
-You will see many remains of great colonial architecture along with traditional Lao wooden houses.
+Upon arriving in this UNESCO World Heritage city, you will see breathtaking temples in this former French colony.
+You will also see many remains of great colonial architecture and traditional Lao wooden houses.

 Panorama of Luang Prabang

 With many things to do, you can easily spend a week here seeing most of this area and still not do it all.
 One of the highlights is the unavoidable and ever-tempting (nightly) Night Market.
-Here you will be able to do all your shopping under many roofs.
-You can buy clothes, jewelry, paintings and loads of unique Laotian handicrafts.
+Here, you can do all your shopping under many roofs.
+You can buy clothes, jewellery, paintings and loads of unique Laotian handicrafts.

-The next day, get on a tuk tuk and take a ride to the ever popular Kuang Si waterfalls.
-Here you will have an opportunity to swim, have a picnic and meet some Asiatic Black bears who are housed in a conservation center to keep them from being poached.
+The next day, get on a tuk-tuk and ride to the popular Kuang Si waterfalls.
+Here, you will have an opportunity to swim, have a picnic and meet some Asian black bears housed in a conservation centre to keep them from being poached.

-It is such a memorable trip that really completes the Laos experience.
-You’ll be surrounded with locals, stay in a off-the beaten track small village, sample some more local cuisine while taking stunning pictures and having chill time to read your book and soaking up life in true Lao style.
+It is a memorable trip that completes the Laos experience.
+Locals will surround you, and you will stay in an off-the-beaten-track small village.
+You will sample more local cuisine while taking stunning pictures and have a chill time reading your book and soaking up life in true Lao style.

-When I left South East Asia, I felt a true connection with Laos and its peaceful ways, its culture and its beautiful people.
-It is the neighbour that doesn’t get all the press, all the attention or all the tourists.
-But I can assure you that no one leaves this wonderful country disappointed and it is a true gem within this wonderful region.
-Kob jai lai lai for showing me your beauty and I hope everyone gets a chance to see it for themselves.
+When I left Southeast Asia, I felt a genuine connection with Laos and its peaceful ways, culture, and beautiful people.
+The neighbour doesn’t get all the press, attention, or tourists.
+But I can assure you that no one leaves this wonderful country disappointed.
+It is a true gem in this wonderful region.
+Kob jai lai, thank you for showing me your beauty, and I hope everyone gets to see it for themselves.

 Spread the love